treadiehq/airatelimit/README.md

           Forward request
 ```

 **How it works:** Point your AI requests at our proxy.
 We check limits, then forward to the real API.
-Your API key passes through, we never store it.
+Pass your API key per-request, or store it encrypted in the dashboard.

 ```diff
 - baseURL: 'https://api.openai.com/v1'